Your Cruise Itinerary

 Board your Coral Expeditions small ship for a 5:00pm departure from Cairns.
-As we depart Cairns and cruise Trinity Bay there is time to settle in and discover your home for the next four nights.
+Depart Cairns and cruise Trinity Bay, there is time to settle in and discover your home for the next four nights.

-In the evening, join our crew and fellow travellers in the lounge to enjoy a glass of champagne as we cruise northward with views of Double Island and the pretty beachside village of Palm Cove.
+In the evening, join the crew and fellow travellers in the lounge to enjoy a glass of champagne as you cruise northward with views of Double Island and the pretty beachside village of Palm Cove.
 Admire a spectacular sunset over the World Heritage-listed rainforest of the Macalister Range before sitting down to a sumptuous dinner.

 Day 2: Historic Cooktown and the Reef

 The morning is yours to discover historic Cooktown.
 It was here that the famous explorer Captain James Cook took refuge during his voyage of discovery after claiming Australia as a British colony in 1770.
 You have the option to visit Cooktown’s fascinating historical museum, featuring artefacts from Cook’s ship – Endeavour.
 See the original anchor and cannon, jettisoned overboard after Endeavour struck a reef and began taking on water.